 In this tutorial, we will show you how to install and configure of osTicket on your CentOS 7.
 For those of you who didn’t know, os-Ticket is a widely used and trusted open-source support ticket system.
-It seamlessly routes inquiries created via email, web-forms, and phone calls into a simple, easy-to-use, multi-user, web-based customer support platform and generally used for Help Desk services.
+It seamlessly routes inquiries created via email, web forms, and phone calls into a simple, easy-to-use, multi-user, web-based customer support platform and is generally used for Help Desk services.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘